 EHT-duplicate (EHT-DUP) transmission is a mode wherein the transmitted data in the payload portion of the PPDU is duplicated in frequency.

 EHT-DUP mode is an optional mode that is applicable only in the 6 GHz band.
-EHT-DUP mode is applicable only for single-user transmission in an EHT MU PPDU.
-EHT-DUP mode shall only be used with bandwidth 80/160/320 MHz and without preamble-puncturing.
+EHT-DUP mode is applicable only for single user transmission in an EHT MU PPDU.
+EHT-DUP mode shall only be used with bandwidth 80/160/320 MHz and without preamble puncturing.

-EHT-DUP mode is applicable only in conjunction with BPSK-DCM modulation, rate-1/2 LDPC-coding, Nss=1.
+EHT-DUP mode is applicable only in conjunction with BPSK-DCM modulation, rate-1/2 LDPC coding, Nss=1.

-EHT-DUP mode is signaled using EHT-MCS14.
+EHT-DUP mode is signaled by setting the PPDU type And Compression Mode subfield of U-SIG (Table 36-19) to 1 to indicate an EHT SU transmission, and setting the MCS subfield of the User field in EHT-SIG (Table 36-31) to 14.

 In EHT-DUP mode, the encoding and modulation are described as follows: